DavidLevy310/Sportsbook-Parlay-Simulator/README.md

 # Sportsbook-Parlay-Simulator

-### Python script which simulates hypothetical parlay bets and generates a pnl/probability distribution
+### Python script which simulates hypothetical parlay bets and generates a pnl/probability distribution for the sportsbook

 ### Background